 Our Code of Conduct and Ethics protects the interests of the public and the reputation of our profession.
 Our Royal Charter demands that we require all of our members – regardless of grade, role or specialism – to uphold the obligations of the code.
 We encourage our members and our wider community to review the code and use it to reflect on their practice.

-At its heart are five key virtues:
+At the heart of the Code are five key virtues:

 - Positive and active impact on working lives